“BE OPEN AND ABOVE-BOARD”

 BEBEL, August (1840-1913)

-the Second International.
-For the most part, he actively opposed revisionism and reformism.
+and for the most part he actively opposed revisionism and reformism.

 BEHAVIORISM

-of the mind, which holds that for a person or animal to exhibit mental states or capacities is
+mind, which holds that for a person or animal to exhibit mental states or capacities is just for

-just for it to have certain behavioral dispositions.
-Behaviorism thus in effect denies the
+it to have certain behavioral dispositions.
+Behaviorism thus in effect denies the existence of

-existence of mental phemonena.
-While it is true that mental phenomena have a material basis in
+mental phemonena.
+While it is true that mental phenomena have a material basis in the processes

-the processes and functioning of the brain, it is absurd to deny the existence of these phenomena
+and functioning of the brain, it is absurd to deny the existence of these phenomena or to imagine

-or to imagine that our internal recognition of them is some sort of invalid fantasy, as the
+that our internal recognition of them is some sort of invalid fantasy, as the behaviorists

 See also: